lucchesi-sec/powershell-automation/docfx_project/VALIDATION_REPORT.md

 Generated: 2025-01-04

 ## Summary
-This report validates that all documentation in the DocFX project correctly references only actual scripts and modules present in the PowerShell Enterprise Automation Platform repository.
+This report validates that all documentation in the DocFX project correctly references only actual scripts and modules present in the PowerShell Automation Platform repository.

 ## Validation Results